 The Innovation Skills Profile 2.0 is a product of the Conference Board's Centre for Business Innovation (CBI), a five-year initiative to help bring about major improvements in firm-level business innovation in Canada.

 "Individuals and teams with the right mix of innovation skills, attitudes, and behaviours will be better prepared to add value to the tasks, projects and activities that underpin corporate innovation performance and better bottom-line results.
-The ISP2.0 helps businesses get there," said Dr. Michael Bloom, Vice-President, Organizational Effectiveness and Learning at the Conference Board.
+The ISP2.0 helps businesses get there," said Dr. Michael Bloom, Vice-President, Industry and Business Strategy at the Conference Board.